South Korea entry requirements for Tanzania passport holders

 Exceptions & conditions

-• Holders of valid US, Canada, Australia, New Zealand, or Schengen visas may transit without visa for up to 30 days.
+• Holders of valid visas for the US, Canada, Australia, New Zealand, or Schengen countries may be eligible for visa-free transit for up to 30 days, subject to conditions.

 Transit hubsIncheon International Airport (ICN) · Gimpo International Airport (GMP) · Jeju International Airport (CJU)